fastify/fastify-oauth2/README.md

 ### Custom configuration

-Of course you can set the OAUTH endpoints by yourself if a preset is not in our module:
+Of course, you can set the OAUTH endpoints by yourself if a preset is not in our module:

 ```js
 fastify.register(oauthPlugin, {